chihacknight/chihacknight.org/_posts/events/2019-02-26-steven-philpott.md

   - events
 links:
 title: "The Array of Opportunity —  Steven C. Philpott, Sr."
-description: "Join us on this Tuesday to hear from Steven Philpott, Sr. Managing Director of Colony 5, on his work on the Array of Opportunity, a pilot collaboration between the research community and innovators to develop prototypes for social impact and commercial implications in a concentrated geolocation."
+description: "Join us this Tuesday to hear from Steven Philpott, Sr. Managing Director of Colony 5, on his work on the Array of Opportunity, a pilot collaboration between the research community and innovators to develop prototypes for social impact and commercial implications in a concentrated geolocation."
 speakers: Steven C. Philpott, Sr., Sr. Managing Director of Colony 5
 image: /images/events/338-steven-philpott.jpg
 image_credit: